armandyam/maps_kml_generator/README.md

 ## Usage

-To use the package, you can create a script that imports the necessary functions and runs the desired functionality.
+To use the package, you can either create a script or run it directly from the command line.

 ### Example Script